 - Proof of legal status in the state

 In addition, motorcyclists may also be required to pass certain examinations and complete a driver’s education course and a motorcycle safety program, depending on state regulations.
 Additionally, when applying for motorcycle license privileges, applicants are required to pay the applicable fees.

 Applicants for motorcycle licenses must obey traffic laws that may differ between states.
 However, the state law on motorcycle helmet usage is the same nationwide and motorcyclists under the age of 21 are required to wear helmets while operating motorbikes in all states.
 Moreover, some states require motorcycle license holders to wear a helmet, regardless of their age.
 Some states have different motorbike license requirements for drivers who are older than 21 years of age.
 For instance, the Texas DMV allows drivers older than 21 years of age to complete a motorcycle safety course in order to avoid wearing helmet while operating a motorcycle.
 However, drivers are highly encouraged to wear helmets when riding motorbikes in order to increase their level of safety in case of an accident.

 Fees for a Motorcycle License

 When applying for motorcycle licenses, driving applicants will be expected to satisfy a set of requirements.
 The final motorcycle license requirement is to pay the necessary motorbike license fees, which vary from one state to another.
-Additionally, note that the fees for a full bike license are subject to change without notice.
-Moreover, the motorcycle license cost also varies based on the license or permit status of the applicant.
-For instance, in some states, current driver's license or motorcycle permit holders may be privy to a discounted fee on new motorcycle licenses.
-Therefore, prior to getting your motorcycle license, you are encouraged to contact a local DMV location in your state in order to find out the exact motorcycle license cost you are expected to pay.
+Additionally, note that the fees for a full license are subject to change without notice.
+Moreover, the cost also varies based on the license or permit status of the applicant.
+For instance, in some states, current driver’s license or motorcycle permit holders may be privy to a discounted fee on new motorcycle licenses.
+Therefore, prior to getting your motorcycle license, you are encouraged to contact a local DMV location in your state in order to find out the exact cost you are expected to pay.